jfey/SmallThings/boards/jetson-nano.md

 ```

 **Note**: When idling the temperature is about 50 degrees Celsius when
 the Nano is running based on the default settings.
-YOur mileage may vary
+Your mileage may vary
 depending on the current environmental temperature.
 It may be a good
 idea to watch the temp when playing around.
 The needed script/info about
 temperatures can be found in the "Useful Scripts" chapter.